techierishi/The-Simplest-ACRA-PHP-SQL-Backend/README.md

 ## Server side:

 For full functionality, you need a PHP MySQL server.
-Because of the simplicify of all this you can use webhosts like one.com.
-We're using that and we cannot use any other backends because of the complexity(of the other backends).
-(NOTE: No SQL database is needed.
-Do not use index.php or tosql.php in errors/ if you do not have a database)
+NOTE: No SQL database is needed.
+Do not use index.php or tosql.php in errors/ if you do not have a database.

 Once you have the requirements above, simply add the files to your website.
 Nothing else is required all though we recommend adding password protection in the errors folder.
 If you protect report.php you will need a password in the Java class.